khrizt/WallapopSuperHero/README.md

 ## Unit test

-The project contains unit tests for 2 classes, one for a data entity and the other for a presenter, both of them used in the app.
+The project contains unit tests for 2 classes (ComicTest and MainPresenterTest), one for a data entity and the other for a presenter, both of them used in the app.

 ## Functional testing

-The project contains 2 functional tests, one goes to the first comic returned by the API and checks that the title contains anything, the second test goes to the second position of the RecyclerView and clicks on the comic to see its information.
+The project contains 2 functional tests (inside MainTest class), one goes to the first comic returned by the API and checks that the title contains anything, the second test goes to the second position of the RecyclerView and clicks on the comic to see its information.

 To make these tests work the device or emulator must have the animations disabled.